 Crew Training and Human Factors

 The maritime industry's shift towards autonomous ships highlights the need for advanced crew training and human factors considerations.
 The integration of autonomous systems demands a workforce skilled in their operation and maintenance.
-Maritime workforce skills must adapt to the technological advancements.
+The maritime workforce must adapt to the technological advancements.

 Training for remote ship operation is crucial.
 Shore-based control center personnel must learn to monitor and control autonomous vessels safely.
 They need skills in digital communication, data analysis, and remote problem-solving.